XtosT3/XtosT3/README.md

 - 👋 Hi, I’m @XtosT3
-- 👀 I’m interested in data science, with focus on bioinformatics.
+- 👀 I’m interested in data analytics, with focus on bioinformatics.
-- 🌱 I’m currently learning machine and deep learning.
+- 🌱 I’m currently learning data analytics, machine and deep learning.

 <!---
 XtosT3/XtosT3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.